-The government-backed Help to Buy scheme is designed to help first-time buyers and those looking to move up the property ladder.
+The government-backed Help to Buy schemes are designed to help first-time buyers and those looking to move up the property ladder.

-There are two parts to Help to Buy – an equity loan and a mortgage guarantee scheme.
-Both require the buyer to put down just 5% of the property value.
+There are two different schemes under Help to Buy – an equity loan and a shared ownership scheme.

-Under the equity loan part of the scheme, when a buyer puts down a deposit of at least 5% on a new-build property, the government will then lend a further 20%, creating a total deposit of 25%.
+With the Help to Buy Equity Loan scheme, a buyer puts down a deposit of at least 5% on a new-build property and the government lends up to a further 20% - or 40% if you’re in London - creating a total deposit of 25%, or 45% for Londoners.

-This part of the scheme doesn’t apply to existing properties.
-There’s also a maximum purchase price of £600,000.
+This part of the scheme doesn’t apply to properties that aren’t newly-built, and there’s a maximum purchase price of £600,000.

-The government's 20% slice of the loan is interest-free for the first five years.
-In year six, borrowers will be charged a fee of 1.75% of the equity loan amount.
+The government's part of the loan is interest-free for the first five years.

-When you to sell the property, as it’s an equity loan (rather than a flat amount), you will have to pay the government back 20% of your home’s value at that point.
+When you come to sell the property, as it’s an equity loan - rather than a flat amount - you will have to pay the government back 20% of your home’s value at that point.
 This is the case whether the value has risen or fallen.

 You can repay the equity loan at any time before this though, without penalty, so long as it’s in chunks of at least 10% of your home’s current market value.